- What is my role as a volunteer?

 What should I do if I have a concern about my friend?

-Contact the therapist and/or Compeer staff about any matter that concerns you and include the concern in your monthly report to the Volunteer Coordinator.
+Contact the Compeer Coordinator about any matter that concerns you and include the concern in your monthly report.
 Ignored problems tend to become bigger problems.
-Never assume the mental health professional or your find is aware of the problem.
+Never assume the mental health professional or your friend is aware of the problem.
 Your perception of a situation may be just the impetus to bring positive results for your friend.

 If you have serious concerns regarding the treatment of your friend, bring these concerns to your Volunteer Coordinator’s attention before you share them with your friend.
 We will help to clarify the situation.
 There are two sides to every situation.
 It is also mandatory to report any cases of abusive punishment or neglect to Compeer.

 What are my responsibilities as a Compeer Volunteer?

 - Meet with your Compeer friend consistently, regularly and for a minimum of 4 hours a

 - Send in monthly reports to the Compeer Coordinator